 No. 2 Iowa State vs. No. 7 Kentucky NCAA Tournament predictions: Odds, recent stats, trends, and best bets

-Kentucky takes the court Sunday at the Enterprise Center following a dramatic 89–84 overtime escape against Santa Clara.
-Otega Oweh forced overtime with a game-tying buzzer-beater a few dribbles across midcourt.
-Under Head Coach Mark Pope, the Wildcats run a high-octane offense and with Jefferson possibly sidelined for Iowa State, the pedal will be put to the floor for 40 minutes.
+Miami is in the Round of 32 following a convincing 80-66 win over Missouri, demonstrating the quick turnaround achieved under first-year head coach Jai Lucas.
+The Hurricanes feature a good inside outside game led by Malik Reneau in the paint and point guard Tre Donaldson on the perimeter.
+Donaldson was everywhere in the opening round where he tallied 17 points, 8 rebounds, and 6 assists.

-To pull off the upset and reach back-to-back Sweet 16s, Kentucky must leverage their rebounding advantage against an Iowa State team that has struggled at times on the glass even with a healthy Jefferson.
-It would not hurt Pope’s crew to shoot the ball as they did against Santa Clara when they knocked down 51% of the shots they took.
+This game may well come down to Purdue’s ability to knock down perimeter shots vs. Miami’s inability to defend beyond the arc.
+The Hurricanes rank 319th nationally in three-point defense since January, a vulnerability that could be exploited by a Boilermaker squad shooting 38.5% from deep.
+To pull the upset, Miami will need to leverage their advantage in two-point field goal percentage and hope Purdue’s shooters have an off night, while also improving on a shaky 59% free-throw performance Friday.

-This is the second meeting between these schools.
-Kentucky took out ISU in that meeting, 87-71.
-The winner advances to the Sweet 16 and a date against the winner of Tennessee and Virginia.
+This is the third meeting between these schools but first since 2020.
+The winner advances to the Sweet 16 and a date against the winner of Texas and Gonzaga.

 Lets take a closer look at this Round 2 matchup and take into consideration lineups, injuries, and other factors affecting the line and total.